IP abolitionists, hear me out: copyright is good.

 - Patents give the inventor limited exclusivity to profit from newly invented (man-made) technology in exchange for public disclosure of the information.
 But never over pre-existing methodologies (“prior art”) or abstract concepts, only new, real inventions.

-- Trademarks are the odd one out because they aren’t for the benefit of the trademark holder, but rather a consumer protection measure to prevent impersonation and counterfeiting.
+- Trademarks are the odd one out because while they do clearly benefit the trademark holders, their purpose is to be consumer protection measure to prevent impersonation and counterfeiting, not a subsidy to the firm that holds the mark.

 Copyright — the right to make copies — grants a limited, exclusive monopoly right over the reproduction and distribution of a specific creative work.
 Copyright specifically governs copies, or derivatives based on the original work designed to substitute for it entirely, where the harm done is a “lost sale.”
 Fundamentally, copyright is to incentivize creation of new, creatively expressive work.